Infostrux-Solutions/terraform-snowflake-rbac/README.md

 Quickly deploy Snowflake RBAC resources using a simple configuration model.

 This module assumes the resources specified have been created in Snowflake by other means (e.g. through the Snowflake UI, using DDL commands or another Terraform project).
-In other words, no resources are created using this module, rather they are associated using their respective `snowflake_*_grant` Terraform resource blocks.
+In other words, no resources are created using this module, instead, they are associated using their respective `snowflake_*_grant` Terraform resource blocks.

 ## Usage